How to Identify a Credit Card Skimmer and Protect Yourself

 In the instance that all seems well with the card scanner at a gas station, double check the pump.
 If a gas pump is open, unlocked, has had the tamper-evident security tape altered or removed, or anything else seems amiss, it’s a good idea to use a different pump.

 If possible, it’s best to use a credit card pump that has an encrypted credit card reader.
-Ideally, use one that has an illuminated green lock symbol near the credit card reader — this symbolizes that it’s been encrypted.
+Ideally, use one that has the illuminated green lock symbol near the credit card reader — this symbolizes that it’s been encrypted.

 What Happens When a Credit Card Is Skimmed